 The website is only provided in English, and I couldn’t find any typo or awkward phrasing.

 There is unfortunately very little reporting available, apart from the transactions list and the projects portfolio.
+However, I appreciate the fact that the platform added the reimbursement schedule for each investment, which was initially missing.

 The FAQ is small and rather concise but useful.
 In addition, there’s also an overview of the investment process.